alexandershov/IdeaProjects/tools/alfred.md

 ### Universal actions
-Select something (text, image, url, etc) and press Cmd-Opt-\
+Select something (text, image, url, etc.) and press Cmd-Opt-\
-You'll get universal actions popup, where you can do various stuff with the selection (open in browser, etc)
+You'll get universal actions popup, where you can do various stuff with the selection (open in browser, etc.)